CycloneDX/cyclonedx-python/README.md

 You can then run `cyclonedx-py` as follows:
 ```
-cyclonedx-py -r -rf PATH/TO/requirements.txt -o -
+cyclonedx-py -r -rf PATH/TO/requirements.txt -o sbom.xml
 ```

 This will generate a CycloneDX and output to STDOUT in XML using the latest schema version `1.3` by default.

-#### Unpinned dependencies in `requirements.txt`

-If you failed to freeze your dependencies before passing the `requirements.txt` data to `cyclonedx-py`, you'll be warned about this and the dependencies that do not have pinned versions WILL NOT be included in the resulting CycloneDX output.
+**Note:** If you failed to freeze your dependencies before passing the `requirements.txt` data to `cyclonedx-py`, you'll be warned about this and the dependencies that do not have pinned versions WILL NOT be included in the resulting CycloneDX output.

 ```
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!